Will she finally destroy the one thing she risked eternity to possess?

 Siraine laughed.
 "Ho, boy, are you in trouble.
 Nothing you can do but enjoy the bloodbath.
 Unless..."
 He looked upward, toward Shariel's place.

-Having begged Shariel, to no avail, she found herself climbing toward the Verge of Judgment to seek the Wrath herself.
 Fear, like none she ever imagined, pulsed through her.
+The father truly forbade her free will for a reason, a poison for angels more potent than all the worst drugs known to man.
 No spirit ever returned to Heaven.
-Free will truly was forbidden for a reason, a poison for angels more potent than all the worst drugs known to man.
 Would Lucifer tell you, if one had?
-The thought, a desperate fiction she offered herself, gave no comfort.
+The thought, a desperate fiction she offered herself, tore her worse than the bruisey black cloud of despair.

-She pushed through the veil at the Verge of Judgment, into Heaven itself.
+She pushed through the veil at the Verge into Heaven itself.

 "But where is the Wrath?"